 This Indian Standard was adopted by Bureau of Indian Standards after the draft finalized by the Hospital Equipment and Surgical Disposable Products Sectional Committee and approval of the Medical Equipment and Hospital Planning Division Council.

-The composition of the Committee responsible for formulation of this standard is given in Annex I.
+The composition of the Committee responsible for formulation of this standard is given in Annex J.

-For the purpose of deciding whether a particular requirement of this standard is complied with, the final value, observed or calculated expressing the result of a test or analysis, shall be rounded off in accordance with IS 2: 2022 ‘Rules for rounding off numerical values (second revision)’.
+In reporting the result of a test or analysis made in accordance with this standard, if the final value, observed or calculated, expressing the result of a test or analysis, shall be rounded off in accordance with IS 2 : 2022 'Rules for rounding off numerical values (second revision)'.

+Indian Standard

+REFRIGERATOR OR COMBINED REFRIGERATOR AND WATER-PACK FREEZER INTERMITTENT MAINS POWERED — COMPRESSION CYCLE — GENERAL REQUIREMENTS AND TEST METHODS

 1 SCOPE

 1.1 This Indian Standard specifies the essential requirements for ice-lined compression cycle refrigerators or combined refrigerators and water-pack freezers with an acceptable temperature range of + 2 °C to + 8 °C for storing vaccines.

 1.2 This standard covers three temperature zone designations: namely moderate zone, temperate zone and hot zone.
 This also specifies test methods to establish a minimum rated ambient temperature designation.